Nestlé vs Unilever: The Food and Personal Care Battle

 Nestlé Health Science Nestlé has invested significantly in the health, nutrition, and medical food space through Nestlé Health Science, which owns brands including Garden of Life (vitamins), Vital Proteins (collagen), Atkins (weight management), and a range of medical nutrition products.

-Recent Divestitures Nestlé has systematically divested lower-growth businesses: it sold its US confectionery business (Butterfinger, BabyRuth, etc.) to Ferrero in 2018 for approximately $2.8 billion and divested Häagen-Dazs's US license rights through a restructuring.
-Nestlé also announced in early 2025 that it was reviewing strategic options for several slower-growth categories.
+Recent Divestitures Nestlé has systematically sold lower-growth businesses.
+It sold its US confectionery business (Butterfinger, BabyRuth, and others) to Ferrero in 2018 for approximately $2.8 billion and restructured the Häagen-Dazs US license rights separately.
+In early 2025, Nestlé announced a review of strategic options across several slower-growth categories.

 Unilever's Brand Portfolio